mayanovarini/repo_bar/README.md

 ```

-### Coding style
+### Technical Rationale

-Due to the small size of the project and the main and only js file, I put the html code in there too.
+- Due to the small size of the project and the main and only js file, I put the html code in there too.
 This can not be justifiable if the project is bigger.

+- For relevancy and brevity, I only retrieve some information from the user (user name, name, website/blog, location, date of user registration on Github, biography) and limit up to 6 latest repositories to display.

-## Deployment
+## Host

+Visit the deployed project here :

 https://repobar-4f038.firebaseapp.com/